whenbellstoll/AvianEngine/README.md

 For a guide on how to contribute to the engine check our [contribution guidelines!](Contributing.md "AvianEngine Contribution Guidelines")

-## Code of Conduct
+## Community and Code of Conduct

+Avian doesn't end at just being an engine, we hope to foster an ever-growing game development community.
-We value our community, here are the [rules.](Code%20of%20Conduct.md "AvianEngine Code of Conduct")
+The main channel of our community is currently the [Avian Developers Discord](https://discord.gg/QYHgdaZZH5) We value our community, here is our [pledge.](Code%20of%20Conduct.md "AvianEngine Code of Conduct")

 ## License